 - For best results, use your hands to gently scrub the fabric for several minutes after dipping it into the vinegar solution.
-Doing so works the vinegar in between the fibers of the fabric, allowing it to penetrate further and deodorize more of the smell.
+Doing so works the vinegar in between the fibres of the fabric, allowing it to penetrate further and deodorize more of the smell.

-- This treatment is most effective when performed within one or two hours of contamination.
+This treatment is most effective when performed within one or two hours of contamination.

 How Long Does Skunk Smell Last?